melaniedaniel7/Update-a-file-through-a-Python-algorithm/Algorithm for file updates in Python.md

 ### Summary

 In the Summary section, provide a short summary of the algorithm by highlighting its main components.
 Write four to six sentences.

-- Details on using a for loop in your algorithm
-- Details on using the .remove() method in your algorithm